resilientplc/ml-teams-tech-test/INSTRUCTIONS.md

 To send us your solution you can do any of the following:
 - send us the link of your git repo (if it's a private repo, please give us access)
-- send us a zip git repo
+- send us a zip git repo.
+Make sure to include commit history by including the .git dir.
-- fork this repo as a private fork and give us the access
+- fork this repo as a private fork and give us the access to the following github usernames
+  - @sakher
+  - @mbeveridge-resilient
+  - @souravehere
+  - @jthomart-resilient
+  - @pmattingley-resilient
+  - @amaxim-resilient

 Please feel free to reach us out if you have any questions/doubts.